 Why should I consider the BIS degree program?

 The BIS degree program is designed to provide adult learners access to a University of Virginia undergraduate degree.
-Part-time study, discussion-oriented online and evening courses, small class size, supportive faculty, and intentional advising are all key features that contribute to student success.
+Flexible course load, synchronous discussion-oriented online evening courses and select asynchronous and face class to classes are available.
+Small class size, supportive faculty, and faculty advising are all key features that contribute to student success.

 Where and when are BIS classes held?

-The BIS degree program offers online courses and in-person courses in Charlottesville, Alexandria, Loudon, Richmond, and Virginia Beach.
+The BIS degree program offers online courses and select in-person courses in Charlottesville, Alexandria, Loudoun, Richmond, and Virginia Beach.
 Most classes are held in the evenings.
+The program can be completed entirely online.

 Once enrolled in the program, how will I know what classes to select?